giorgi-tsu/lecture-datascience.myst/lectures/pandas/intro.md

 A DataFrame is how pandas stores one or more columns of data.

-We can think a DataFrames a multiple Series stacked side by side as columns.
+We can think of a DataFrames as multiple Series stacked side by side as columns.

 This is similar to a sheet in an Excel workbook or a table in a SQL database.

-In addition to row labels (an index), DataFrames also have column labels.
+In addition to row labels (an index), a DataFrame also has column labels.

-We refer to these column labels as the columns or column names.
+We refer to these column labels as the *columns* or *column names*.

 ```{figure} ../_static/PandasDataFrame.png
 :alt: PandasDataFrame.png